 From the minute we’re born, expectations are put upon us.
-For some, expectations are about education, for others expectations are about children being settled, in a marriage with a family.
+For some of us, expectations are about education, for others expectations are about their children getting married, settling down.

-Finally, I believe that as long as we do our best that should be enough.
-I also believe that without pressures and people’s expectations of us, we will always choose to give of our best, without thinking of others’ expectations.
+As long as we do our best that should be enough.
+Of course, without the pressures and other people’s expectations, we should always choose to give of our best.